marcmylemans/marcmylemans.github.io/_posts/2024-12-01-MFA_RD_Gateway_EntraID.md

    - Click **Add**.
    - In the **Shared Secret** dialog box, enter a **shared secret**.
 This is a password that establishes trust between the RD Gateway and the NPS server.
 Make sure to create a strong, complex password and keep it secure.
+     - **Tip:** A quick and easy way to generate a random, strong password is to open PowerShell and run the following command:

+       ```powershell
+       new-guid
+       ```

+       This command generates a new GUID, which you can use as your shared secret.
    - Click **OK** to save.

 5. **Finalize Configuration:**